 With Boost’s range of prepaid plans, parents would have complete control if you deem it necessary to load up your kids’ mobile phone for the month — or at least for 28 days.

-The $20 UNLTD Prepaid plan gives you great value for your money with 3GB data plus standard unlimited calls and texts.
+The Anytime Plus Medium prepaid plan gives you great value for your money for only $20/28 days, and comes with 3GB data plus standard unlimited calls and texts.
 It also comes with free Apple Music streaming, which is a perk that any kid would surely love to have and use on a daily basis.

 Family members can have different usage patterns, whereby some may only use a portion of their allowance and others may use a lot more.
 Family plans allow for better management by pooling low and high users, enabling more efficient usage of your data allocation.